General Purpose Input Output

 Getting the logic level of input pins

-Similarly to output functions PAL offers some functions to handle pins set as input.
-In this case these functions gets the logic level of pads.
+The PAL driver offers some functions to handle pins set as input similar to those used to manage output.
+In this case, these functions get the logic level of pads.
 As example

 return PAL_HIGH or PAL_LOW according to the status of the pin.
 It is also possible to read group and ports as well through the functions

-the only difference is that here the returned value is an unsigned integer whereas each bit represent the status of the port/group.
+where the returned value is an unsigned integer whereas each bit represents the status of the port/group.

 Configuring pins on-the-fly

-Some application requires that the configuration of some pins has to been changed during the code execution.
-This is possible since PAL has a specific set of functions to change pins configuration reprogramming their behaviour.
-Even in this case there are functions to configure a single pin, a group of pin or the whole port
+Some application requires to change the configuration of the pins during the code execution.
+To do that PAL offers a specific set of functions to change pins configuration reprogramming their behavior.
+Even in this case, there are functions to configure a single pin, a group of pins or the whole port

 - PAL_MODE_RESET, which represent the after reset state.
-Note that this status is architecture dependent;
+Note that this status is hardware dependent;

 - PAL_MODE_INPUT, which stands for input with no pull-up\down resistors;